LLM hallucinations and patient care don’t play well

 • EMR and LLM challenges: EMRs while useful, demand extra time.
 Currently EMR work is double that of direct patient care, increasing error risks.
 LLMs could be a part of the solution however hallucinations are a huge issue.

-Medical errors are an often overlooked consequence of the healthcare system’s complexity.
+Medical errors are an overlooked consequence of the healthcare system’s complexity.
 Globally they contribute to millions of injuries and hundreds of thousands of preventable deaths each year.
 While the focus has traditionally been on better training and stricter protocols, there’s a growing recognition that one root cause lies in something more subtle: physician burnout.

-Check it out at www.phrasefire.com
+Check us out at www.phrasefire.com

 Share: